AdobeDocs/experience-platform.en/help/sources/sources-sdk/api/create.md

 Once your artifacts are ready, you can begin the process of creating a new connection specification.

-### Retrieve a generic REST connection specification
+### Retrieve a REST API-based connection specification

-To create a new connection specification, you must first retrieve a generic REST connection specification using the [!DNL Flow Service] API.
+To create a new connection specification, you must first retrieve REST API-based connection specification using the [!DNL Flow Service] API.
 To get an example, make a GET request to the `/connectionSpecs` endpoint of the [!DNL Flow Service] API.

 **API format**